thurloat/thurloat.github.com/posts/2012-07-06-jasmine-swallows-async-exceptions.rst

 On a recent cross-continent programming expedition, I ran into an **exceptionally** frustrating bug while writing tests using the `Jasmine`_ unit testing framework.
-After coming up with a solution on my own I scoured the web for additional insight, and only found one other mention of this bug ( *and have since lost it* ).
-This other mention came up with similar solution to this problem as I propose.
+After coming up with a solution on my own, I scoured the web for additional insight and only found one other mention of this bug ( *and have since lost it* ).
+This reference proposed a solution very similar to mine.
-The most disheartening aspect is that this bug is not necessarily a bug within Jasmine, but can only be worked around by following a specific code pattern which I'll be describing later.
+The most disheartening aspect is that this bug is not necessarily a bug within Jasmine but can only be worked around by following a specific code pattern which I'll be describing later.

 This bug took ... a *while* to track down.
 Such a long while in fact that most of the